doconix/pyreact/readme.md

 ## The Finished Product

 This demo project makes the following page.
-The clock upates every 200 ms and is clickable.
+The clock upates every 200 ms and is clickable (but not in this png image :).

 ![Screenshot](screenshot.png "Finished Demo")